 COLLECTING YOUR CHILD; CHILD COLLECTION POLICY

 Only yourself or an adult nominated by yourself will be allowed to collect your child from pre-school.
-Please inform the Supervisor if anyone unknown to staff members will be collecting your child.
+Please inform the Manager if anyone unknown to staff members will be collecting your child.
 A collection book is available for you to complete if another person other than yourself is collecting your child.
 If you are unable to collect your child you may call the pre-school and give a password that must be used by the adult before we can pass your child over.
 The number is 02380 812478.

 SECURITY; HEALTH AND SAFETY POLICY